 More recently, we have shifted our focus to integrating the principles of inquiry and dialogue into our core business practices and general client offerings.
 Below you will find a summary of our past and present efforts to bring people together to reimagine money.

 Starting in the spring of 2009, RSF began hosting periodic gatherings to create greater transparency and connectedness between investors and borrowers in the RSF Social Investment Fund.
 The theme of these meetings was the interest rate for the RSF Social Investment Fund, which determines how much investors earn from their investment in the Fund as well as the interest that borrowers must pay on their loans from the Fund.
 As of October 1, 2009, RSF officially made these meetings part of its process for determining the interest rate by establishing a customized rate termed “RSF Prime”.
 To read about our first investor/borrower meeting held in March 2009, click here.
 To read the announcement about the launch of RSF Prime, click here.

 RSF recognizes and invites the realities of race, class, gender, and religion into conversations of economic life.
 Our experience has been that financial relationships are one avenue into better understanding how we practice our values and make choices.
-In 2006, 2007, and 2008, RSF hosted a series of conversations on the subject of Money, Race, and Class.
+Since 2006, RSF has hosted a series of conversations on the subject of Money, Race, and Class.
 By serving as a host for these conversations, some of the deeper social and cultural issues, for which money is a bellwether, could be brought to light and made a more conscious part of decisions both financial and social.
 In the interest of engaging a wider circle in this important dialogue, we have posted PDF transcripts of the conversations below: